nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/prometheus.md

 ---
-title: "Prometheus Metrics"
+title: "Prometheus metrics"
-description: "This document describes how to monitor NGINX Gateway Fabric using Prometheus and Grafana.
-It explains installation and configuration, as well as what metrics are available."
+description:
 weight: 100
 toc: true
 docs: "DOCS-1418"
 ---

-{{<custom-styles>}}
+This document describes how to monitor NGINX Gateway Fabric using Prometheus and Grafana.
+It explains installation and configuration, as well as what metrics are available.

 ## Overview

 NGINX Gateway Fabric metrics are displayed in [Prometheus](https://prometheus.io/) format.
 These metrics are served through a metrics server orchestrated by the controller-runtime package on HTTP port `9113`.
 When installed, Prometheus automatically scrapes this port and collects metrics.
 [Grafana](https://grafana.com/) can be used for rich visualization of these metrics.